Elsa Thiemann: Work

 From 1931 Thiemann worked in Berlin as a freelance photographer and a press photographer and, in order to do such work during the Nazi period, she joined the Reichskulturkammer in 1934, as all working artists had to do.
 She had anti-Nazi views and Hans Thiemann's surrealist art work was considered degenerate, so to keep a low profile she avoided taking photos that might seem to make political statements, instead photographing ordinary street scenes, particularly around Hertzbergstrasse in the Neukölln area where she lived, often taking photos directly from her apartment windows.
 During World War II, the couple stayed in Berlin and Elsa worked as editorial assistant for the publishers Hoffmann and Campe.

 Hans was associated with the Fantasten (Dreamers) artists' group in Berlin, and Elsa took many portraits of both Hans and the other members of the group.

 She is most well-known now for her street photography of Berlin before the war, and especially for her photographs of the ruins of Berlin after the war.

 Elsa and Hans Thiemann were married in 1947.
 When Hans accepted a position at the Hochschule für bildende Künste Hamburg (University of Fine Arts, Hamburg) in 1960, she stopped creating photographic work.

 Thiemann died in Hamburg on 15 November 1981.
 Her works are held by the Museum Neukölln, the Bauhaus Dessau Foundation and the Bauhaus Archive in Berlin.
 Examples of her wallpaper designs from her Bauhaus years are sold as gift wrap by the Bauhaus Archive shop.
 A solo retrospective of her work was presented by the Bauhaus Archive in 2004.

+Thiemann's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.